 And in that regard, people have a lot of misconceptions about the wolf’s size and weight.
-Generally speaking, the average weight of a gray female wolf is around 80-100 pounds, and a male wolf is 100-130 pounds.
+Generally speaking, the average weight of a gray female wolf is around 80-100 pounds, and a male wolf is nearly 100-130 pounds.

 Interesting Facts about Subspecies of Wolves

-Grey wolves are also known as timber wolves.
+Gray wolves are also known as timber wolves.
 They live in a natural habitat that includes temperate forests, mountains, tundra, grasslands, and deserts.
 These highly intelligent creatures are social animals living in packs that contain 2 to 15 members.

 Adult wolves are typically between 30 inches long, with males weighing up to 145 pounds and females weighing up to 100 pounds.